autonordev/Cmdr-fork/SECURITY.md

 We take the security of Cmdr extremely seriously.
 If you believe you have found a vulnerability within the library, you need to report it to us.

 We recommend reading this policy fully before you report any vulnerabilities.
-This helps us ensure that you understand the policy and act in compliance with it.

 We value those who take the time and effort to report security vulnerabilities according to this policy and will offer recognition as appropriate.
 However, as an independent open-source project, we cannot offer monetary rewards for vulnerability disclosures.